 Figure: Functional Health Matrix — baseline assessment

-Description: Radar chart showing 7 nodes with baseline scores.
-Energy Production (1/5) highlighted in red as primary therapeutic target.
-Assimilation (2/5), Biotransformation (2/5), Transport (2/5), Communication (2/5), and Defence & Repair (2/5) in amber.
-Structural Integrity (3/5) in pale green.
-The chart shows a broad collapse pattern characteristic of metabolic syndrome — the metabolic insult has radiated outward from the core to compromise the periphery.
+Description: Radar chart of the 7 nodes.
+Energy Production (1/5) highlighted in red as the primary therapeutic target; the five amber nodes (2/5) and Structural Integrity in pale green (3/5) trace the broad collapse pattern of metabolic syndrome, with the metabolic insult radiating outward from the core to the periphery.

-Legend: Each node scored 1-5 (1 = severely compromised, 5 = optimal).
-Total out of 35.
-Nodes scoring 1-2 are primary therapeutic targets.
-The visual shows the multi-system impact of chronic insulin resistance.
+Legend: Each node scored 1–5 (1 = severely compromised, 5 = optimal); total out of 35.
+Nodes scoring 1–2 are primary therapeutic targets.

 The patient was scored across all eight dimensions of the Wheel of Life, where 1 represents crisis and 10 represents thriving: